Saint-Gilles, Belgium

 Saint-Gilles (French, [sɛ̃ ʒil]) or Sint-Gillis (Dutch, [sɪntˈxɪlɪs]) is one of the 19 municipalities of the Brussels-Capital Region, Belgium.
 Located in the southern part of the region, it is bordered by the City of Brussels, Anderlecht, Forest and Ixelles.
-In common with all of Brussels' municipalities, it is legally bilingual (French–Dutch).
+In common with all of Brussels' municipalities, it is legally bilingual (French–Dutch), but predominantly French-speaking nowadays.

 Saint-Gilles has a multicultural identity stemming from its diverse population.
 The housing stock varies from semi-derelict tenements near Brussels-South railway station in the north, to elegant bourgeois houses on the southern borders with Uccle and Ixelles, to tourist hotels at the inner end of the Chaussée de Charleroi/Charleroisesteenweg.